facebook/docusaurus/README.md

 ## Contributing

-We've released Docusaurus because it helps us better scale and supports the many OSS projects at Facebook.
-We hope that other organizations can benefit from the project.
+We've released Docusaurus because it helps us better scale and support many OSS projects on Facebook.
+We hope that other organizations can benefit from this project.
 We are thankful for any contributions from the community.

 ### [Code of Conduct](https://code.fb.com/codeofconduct)